-Read this Manual carefully to learn how to operate and service your engine correctly.
-Failure to do so could result in personal injury or equipment damage.
-This Manual should be considered as a permanent part of the engine and should remain with it, even when sold.
+Read this manual carefully to learn how to properly operate and maintain your unit.
+Failure to do so could result in personal injury or property damage.
+This manual should be considered an integral part of the unit and should remain with the unit, even when it is sold.

-Right-hand and left-hand sides are determined by standing at the drive or flywheel end (rear) of the engine and facing toward the front of the engine.
+The right and left sides are determined by standing at the drive end or flywheel (rear) of the motor and facing the front of the motor.

-Write engine serial numbers and option codes (if any).
-Your Nanni Agent will need these numbers when you order parts.
+Record the motor serial numbers and option codes (if applicable).
+Your Nanni agent also needs these numbers when ordering parts.
 File the identification numbers in a secure place.
-Some engine accessories such as air cleaner, and instruments are optional.
-These accessories may be provided by a third party.
-This Manual applies only to the engine and those options available through the Nanni distribution network.
+Some engine accessories, such as air filters and some instruments, are optional.
+These accessories may be supplied by a third party.
+This manual only covers the engine and options available through the Nanni distribution network.